mikegioia/libremail/DATA_FORMAT.md

    server.
 This is a placeholder for now but if the syncing process was multi- stage and only the headers were saved in this table, then this value would remain 0 until the text, html, attachments, and other mail parts were synced.
+- `purge` Boolean value for internal use, 1 if the message should be deleted from the database on the next sync cleanup operation.
 - `date` Date-time field representing the processed `date_str` from the message.
    This field is in the format `YYYY-MM-DD HH-MM-SS`.
 - `date_rcv` Date-time fields represending the processed `recv_str` from the